silash35/model-library/models/tank/cubic/README.md

 1. Approximation of the Outlet Velocity

-   Following the derivation of the [Cubic Tank With Gravity-Driven Outlet (With Momentum)](/models/tank/cubic-with-momentum/README.md), we apply the additional assumption that the outlet pipe velocity remains constant, effectively neglecting the momentum dynamics in the pipe:
+   Following the derivation of the [Cubic Tank With Gravity-Driven Outlet (With Momentum)](/models/tank/cubic-with-momentum/README.md), we simplify the model by neglecting the momentum dynamics in the outlet pipe.
+   As a result, the outlet velocity is not treated dynamically but is calculated directly from the current liquid level.

+   Mathematically, this means:

    $`\frac{dv_p(t)}{dt} = 0.`$